ngeorgiev/gemeinwohl-oekonomie/README.md

  * More best practices of Javascript and CSS.

 ## Version
- * This the GWÖ-Matrix v4.1
+ * This the GWÖ-Matrix v4.1.
  * Due to the modularity of the source code we can easily adapt the matrix to new versions.
- * The same apply also for future quick tests (Schnelltest).
+ * The same applies also for future quick tests (Schnelltest).

 ## Roadmap
 The next steps we really want to develop are: